nourzakibadr/supermarket-cashier-system/README.md

 ## 🎓 Academic Context

-> This project was created for  BIS programming module in my first academic year.
+> This project was created for  BIS programming module in my Second academic year.
 It demonstrates how foundational OOP concepts can be applied in a real-world business context, simulating inventory and health product management within a supermarket cashier system.

 ---